microsoft/factored-segmenter/README.md

 FactoredSegmenter segments words into subwords using the popular [SentencePiece](https://github.com/google/sentencepiece) library under the hood.
 However, unlike SentencePiece in its common usage, spaces and capitalization are not encoded in the sub-word tokens themselves.
 Instead, they are encoded in _factors_ that are attached to each token.
-This allows to share model parameters across occurences of the same word in the middle of a sentence, capitalized at the start of a sentence, at the start of a sentence enclosed in parentheses or quotation marks, or in all-caps in a social-media rant.
+This allows the sharing of model parameters across occurences of the same word in the middle of a sentence, capitalized at the start of a sentence, at the start of a sentence enclosed in parentheses or quotation marks, or in all-caps in a social-media rant.
 In SentencePiece, these are all distinct tokens, which is less robust.
 For example, this distinction leads to poor translation accuracy for all-caps sentences.

 FactoredSegmenter complements the [Marian Neural Machine Translation Toolkit](https://github.com/marian-nmt/marian), which has native support for factored modeling, and directly understands the FactoredSegmenter text encoding.

 FactoredSegmenter supports so-called "phrase fixing," where specific phrases are required to be translated in a very specific way.
-This is supported by either allowing to replace such phrases by a fixed token (where a factor is used to distinguish multiple such phrase fixes in a single sentence), or by allowing to insert the desired target translation already in the source, where factors are used to distinguish the source from the target translation.
+This is supported by either replacing such phrases by a fixed token (where a factor is used to distinguish multiple such phrase fixes in a single sentence), or by inserting the desired target translation directly into the encoded source, where factors are used to distinguish the source from the target translation.

 In addition to factors, FactoredSegmenter treats numerals specially: In FactoredSegmenter, each digit is always its own token, in every writing system.
 We have observed that this reliably fixes a large class of translation errors for numerals, especially when translating between different numeric systems (such as Arabic numbers to Chinese).